 Dancers can use a structured set of movements or improvise their own movement.
 They can immerse themselves in movement, make a dance of it, and add emotion.
 With a variety of music styles, tempos, etc., movements come naturally.

 To encourage social interaction and creativity, Jessica has participants tell their stories.
 The stories build connections in the group and engagement among the dancers.
-Giving people time to tell their story, listening and honouring each of them, leads to social interaction.
+Giving people time to tell their story, listening and honoring each of them, leads to social interaction.

 The main benefits of exercise are increased strength and endurance and improved balance and flexibility.